MicrosoftDocs/dynamics365-guidance/guidance/resources/cs-dataverse-appinsights.md

 ## Plugins with depth greater than two

-This query is designed to identify plugins that are executed with a depth greater than 2, which could indicate potential performance issues or complex plugin chains.
+This query is designed to identify plugins that are executed with a depth greater than two, which could indicate potential performance issues or complex plugin chains.
 The depth of a plugin execution refers to how many layers deep the plugin is in the execution chain.
-By focusing on plugins with higher depths, this query helps you understand and optimize complex plugin executions.
+The query focuses on plugins with higher depths to help you understand and optimize complex plugin executions.

 ```kusto
 dependencies